wamp-proto/wamp-proto/rfc/text/advanced/ap_session_meta_api.md

 The caller of this meta procedure may only specify session IDs other than its own session.
 Specifying the caller's own session will result in a `wamp.error.no_such_session` since no _other_ session with that ID exists.

-The keyword arguments are optional, and if not provided are omitted from the `GOODBYE` message sent to the disconnected client.
+The keyword arguments are optional, and if not provided are omitted from the `GOODBYE` message sent to the closed session.

 **Positional arguments**

-1. `session|id` - The session ID of the session to disconnect.
+1. `session|id` - The session ID of the session to close.

 **Keyword arguments**

-1. `reason|uri` - reason for disconnecting session, sent to disconnected client in `GOODBYE.Reason`.
+1. `reason|uri` - reason for closing session, sent to client in `GOODBYE.Reason`.
-2. `message|string` - additional information sent to disconnected client in `GOODBYE.Details` under the key "message".
+2. `message|string` - additional information sent to client in `GOODBYE.Details` under the key "message".

 **Errors**